 What is the next generation services challenge?

-The services industry accounts for almost 80% of the UK economy.
-Financial and professional services alone are worth £190 billion and employ 2.2 million – so it’s vital that we ensure these are primed for the future.
+Services – including legal, accounting and insurance – account for almost 80% of the UK economy.
+Financial and professional services alone are worth £190 billion and employ 2.2 million, so it is vital that we ensure these are primed for the future.

 Technologies like artificial intelligence and data analytics can help the sector to become more efficient, productive and globally competitive.
 They can significantly improve the services provided to clients and customers.

-Through this challenge, government will support industry and researchers with developing next-generation services that can transform the services industry.
+Through this challenge, government is supporting industry and researchers to develop next generation services that can transform the UK’s services industry.

 What’s the investment?

-Up to £20 million of ‘pioneer funding’ will help to establish how new technologies could enable the UK accountancy, insurance and legal services industries to transform how they operate and where the greatest impact will be, to lead the world.
+£20 million of ‘pioneer funding’ has been allocated to projects exploring how new technologies could transform the UK accountancy, insurance and legal services industries.

 What are the funding opportunities?